mozilla/payments-client/README.md

 [release and bump](https://github.com/mozilla/payments-example/#adding-deps)
 the example's client dependency to make your changes final.

+### node dependencies

+Dependencies are automatically kept up-to-date using [greenkeeper](http://greenkeeper.io/).
+You don't need to manually update dependencies in the `package.json`.

 ## Tests

 To run the tests locally run: `grunt test`.
 This will run the unit tests